 The Value EMR Analytics hold in your Practice

 The kind of information that a typical Electronic Medical Records (EMR) software harvests, can help you jump into the data-pool and use the numbers in a productive way.
-It can function like a search engine to give results efficiently and then assist with patient adherence and follow-ups.
+It can function as a search engine to give results efficiently and then assist with patient adherence and follow-ups.
 Marketing efforts can also be made more effective using this data.
 Some test uses for this analytics data in certain departments of the organization are given below.

 Some clinical use cases for analytics’ information